The Trinity and Incarnation

 Next, Nestorianism.
 Nestorius’s doctrine proposed that Jesus’s human and divine natures were not united in one person, but existed as two distinct persons in a close moral or relational alliance, rather than an ontological, personal union.
 One could conclude from this, for example, that Jesus died on the Cross, but the Word did not.
 Nestorius began calling Mary the “Christ-bearer” instead of the “God-bearer” due to this distinction.
 This particular belief was the first anathema at the ecumenical council of Ephesus; one of the reasons Mary’s role as God-bearer is emphasized throughout Church history is that it provides the faithful an intuitive means of properly understanding Christ’s hypostatic union contra Nestorianism.
 Again, the body-soul analogy should be rather clear here.
 Your body and soul are ontologically unified, not separate collaborators.
 Such is the union between Christ’s humanity and divinity.

 Next, Monophysitism.
 This idea entails Christ’s human nature being subsumed by His divine nature, such that there’s “really” only a divine nature.
 One might imagine Christ’s humanity as a drop of wine dissolving in the ocean of His divinity.
-This error makes Christ a hybrid rather than a dual-hypostasis.
+This error makes Christ a hybrid rather than a dual-natured hypostasis.
 Under this model, one might reasonably consider Him neither man nor God!
-To the analogy: just as your rational soul does not interfere with your body, but rather complements and elevates it, so too does Christ’s divinity complement and elevate His humanity without doing any violence to it whatsoever.
+To the analogy: just as your rational soul does not interfere with your body, but rather complements and elevates it, so too does Christ’s divinity complement and elevate His humanity without any mixture.
 They are really distinct, but not separate.
 For example, Christ’s divine mind is infinite, but His human mind is finite.
 You can liken this to how your mind can consider imageless abstractions.
 Your higher faculty considers such things while your material imagination has no access to them; nevertheless, you remain one subject.

 Next, Monothelitism.
 This complements the Apollinarians.
 Where they proposed that Christ has no human mind, the Monothelites proposed He has no human will.
 Emperor Heraclius proposed this error as an “olive branch” to the Monophysites, trying to restore Christian unity.
 Like the previous errors, this “olive branch” would do irreparable damage to Christ’s humanity and the work of our redemption.
 For example, His passion would be reduced to His divine nature puppeteering His human nature.
 To the analogy: as your intellectual soul does not destroy your animal instincts, but rather transforms and elevates them through the power to consciously choose, so Christ’s divine will does not destroy His human will, but perfects it.